MILITARY RAILROADS

 Numerous turnouts between the South Brooklyn Fleet Supply Base trackage and Bush Terminal RR trackage, as well as a connection to the South Brooklyn Railway at 39th Street is evident.

 Also shown, is that one pier dedicated to the Fleet Supply Base (and leased from the City of New York) was equipped with a track along each edge outside of the actual piershed.
-The images below, while quite grainy, shows these tracks.
-Another pier (one pier north) which was not leased by the Fleet Supply Base and operated by the city of New York, was equipped with trackage in the piershed.
+The images below, while quite grainy, show these tracks.
+Another pier (one pier north) which was not leased by the Fleet Supply Base and operated by the City of New York and was equipped with trackage in the piershed.
 According to the map legend; trackage outside the piershed was operated by the US Navy (solid lines), but the trackage inside the piershed was City property (dashed lines).
 Judging from the map, it appears that the US Navy would have to provide rail service to that pier.

-from, "Joint Report with Comprehensive Plan
+"Joint Report with Comprehensive Plan

 & Recommendations